Eventfulness of form

 ![]() |

-But whatever led the Savages to build a house way out in what was then still part of the boonies?
+But whatever led the Savages to build their house way out in what was then still a part of the boonies?
 Certainly it didn't hurt that parcels on quarter acre lots were being advertised as coming with city water and electric lighting, as well as the promise of sidewalks and graded streets (see first ad, above, but note that such claims have disappeared from the 1912 version).
-The real answer to this question undoubtedly had to do with the cheapness of quarter-acre parcels in Garden City, a suburban enclave comprised of cleared land with some choice upland parcels (such as the holding acquired by the Savages).
-The investors backing this real estate development play hoped that Garden City would develop rapidly, courtesy of a new electric rail line (c.f. the ads above, picturing an Interurban Railway line that became operational in 1913).
-The Savages' land purchase allowed them to build a new home within walking distance of a stop along this new Interurban line.
+The real answer to this question undoubtedly had to do with the cheapness of quarter-acre parcels in Garden City, a suburban enclave comprised of cleared land with a smattering of choice upland parcels (like the holding acquired by the Savages).
+The investors backing this real estate development play hoped that Garden City would build out rapidly, courtesy of a new electric railway (cf. the ads above, featuring an Interurban railway line that became operational in 1913).
+The Savages' land purchase allowed them to build a new home within walking distance of a stop along the new Interurban line.
 A location within walking distance of Marigold Junction made commuting downtown, where Savage's architectural office was located, entirely feasible.
 It also meant that the Savages could inhabit a ridge-site dotted with mature oaks, at a comparatively short distance from downtown (roughly five kilometres).
-The opportunity cost of their purchase was unbelievably cheap relative to today's inflated land prices - if we assume the Savages acquired two premium upland parcels, which they could have done for no more than $1200 (ultimately, there was enough land to subdivide into three generous parcels, plus a leftover chunk that was ultimately added to Marigold Park).
-The cost of purchase, rendered in 2024 dollars, would have been just under $38,000 (if they paid full price based on the ads).
-Now that a single RS-6 lot nearby sells for as much as $800,000 made this a bargain!
+The opportunity cost of their purchase was unbelievably cheap relative to today's inflated land prices - if we assume the Savages acquired two premium upland parcels, which they could have done for no more than $1200 (ultimately, enough land to subdivide into three generous parcels, plus a leftover chunk ultimately added to Marigold Park).
+Their cost of purchase, rendered in 2024 dollars, would have been just under $38,000 (if they paid full price based on the ads).
+Now that a single RS-6 lot nearby sells for $800,000 (in 2023) made their purchase price a true bargain.

 ![]() |

-As a credentialed British architect with Arts and Crafts values, Savage was determined that his new bungalow do minimal damage to the natural landscape (he knew how rare the opportunity before him actually was).
-This was in sharp contrast to the way things were done back in town, where the natural context wasn't allowed to suggest the orientation or design of new houses.
-The principal facts for consideration there were the adjacent homes, sitting on streets of uniformly platted lots.
-But out in the pristine countryside in Saanich, on a large lot with abundant natural features, nature could be allowed to play a more formative, even a defining, role.
-Working in concert with the scenic possibilities, rather than disregarding them in favour of houses packed onto long thin lots like tinned sardines, presented Savage with the opportunity to design a structure that was compatible with its surroundings, which meant getting a worthier outcome.
-Savage's interest in building unobtrusively in the landscape, and making the existing scenery and natural contours serve as context for his new building, just happened to align with the natural hollow paralleling the ridge on which the bungalow came to be built.
-This physical feature, coupled with Savage's preference for benign construction, led him to utilize the natural hollow as a crawl space.
+As a credentialed British architect with Arts and Crafts values, Savage was determined that his new bungalow do minimal damage to the natural landscape (he knew how rare the opportunity actually was).
+This was in sharp contrast to the way things were done back in town, where the natural context wasn't allowed to suggest the orientation or design for most new houses.
+The principal facts for consideration in town were the adjacent homes, sitting on streets of uniformly platted lots.
+But out in pristine countryside in the new Municipality of Saanich, on a large lot with abundant natural features, nature could be allowed to play a more formative, even a defining, role.
+Working in concert with the scenic possibilities, rather than disregarding them in favour of houses packed onto long thin lots like tinned sardines, gave Savage the opportunity to design a structure that could be compatible with its surroundings, which meant gaining a worthier outcome.
+Savage's interest in building unobtrusively in the landscape, and making the existing scenery and natural contours serve as context for his new building, just happened to align with the natural hollow paralleling the ridge above which the bungalow came to be built.
+This physical feature, coupled with Savage's preference for benign construction, led him to utilize the natural hollow for his crawl space.

-Following the design-lead offered by the hollow also enabled him to orient the building optimally for light-capture while taking advantage of the views.
-All Savage had to do, given the physical structure of the site, was limit the length of his building to the extent of the natural hollow.
-Given that he was aiming to design a small, artistic bungalow anyway (a structure of less than 1600 square feet, all in) the limitation on building length did not involve major sacrifice.
-Of course, there were knock-on consequences to siting a building so organically, among them a remarkable proximity to ground along the western and northern edges.
-But as we shall see from interpreting the outcome, there were many other advantages to this method of siting a structure - all turned to account by an aspiring young Arts and Crafts architect.
+Following the design-lead offered by the hollow also enabled him to orient the building optimally for light-capture while taking advantage of the available views.
+All Savage had to do, given the physical structure of the site, was limit the length of his building to the hollow's extent.
+Given that he was aiming to design a small, artistic bungalow anyway (a structure of less than 1600 square feet, all on the ground floor) the limitation on building length did not involve major sacrifice.
+Of course, there was a major knock-on consequence to siting a building this organically: the remarkable proximity to ground along the bungalow's western and northern edges.
+But as we will see, there were also other advantages that flowed from this way of siting a building.

 ![]() |

-While the shallowness of the crawlspace was arguably aesthetically desirable for the overall look of the bungalow, Savage's choice of location for the access to it made actually getting under the building a chore (c.f. photo above, noting how small the opening actually is).
-Placing it in a cramped location between the building and rising bedrock, and right against one of those supporting brick piers (to the right, photo above) complicates both getting in and getting out.
-Some bungalows built over crawlspaces dealt with this problem by providing for entry from within the building, by means of a panel of flooring that could be lifted, placed in a corridor or even in a substantial closet.
-Savage however, for reasons that remain unclear, preferred exterior entry, yet shied away from locating the door where the stone foundation was deepest - towards the southeast corner - a location where the entrance might have been larger, thus simplifying getting under the building; clearly, Savage the architect was keen to diminish the appearance of the access point, which he succeeded brilliantly in doing!
-As a result, the opening he left is barely large enough for a full-sized adult.
-Worse still, because the door is located where bedrock rises towards the sill plate, one has to enter feet first, on one's stomach, in order to be properly oriented inside (the crawlspace floor deepens out quickly once you are fully in, but as the ground falls away sharply, backing-in is mandated; plus, matters have been further complicated by the recent addition of a cast-iron drain pipe near the portal, which has the effect of further constraining getting in and out).
-It's almost as if Savage believed he would never have to actually go down there himself!
-But of course, one does indeed have to get under the building, if only for access to the plumbing and electrical systems!
-I cursed that small, awkward entry point (door-less when I moved first moved in) through three-and-a-half decades of living otherwise quite comfortably in the Savage bungalow, because it made access to the building's underside a chore.
-And not least of all in emergency situations, such as when, in the dead of winter, in the middle of the night, a pipe under the building bursts due to a cold snap, and then has to be shut off, manually - something that actually happened during my first winter of occupancy there!
-Of course, I subsequently had the plumbing system under the building reconfigured so there were shut-off valves within easy reach of the crawlspace door!
+While the shallowness of the crawlspace was aesthetically desirable for the bungalow's overall look, Savage's choice of location for the access turned actually getting under the building into a chore (cf. photo above, noting how small the actual opening is).
+Placing it in a cramped location between the building and bedrock that's rising, right up against one of those supporting brick piers (to the right, photo above) complicates getting in and out.
+Some bungalows on crawlspaces dealt with this problem by providing an access within the building, often by means of a panel of flooring that could be lifted, and which was placed in a corridor or even in a substantial closet.
+Savage however, for reasons that are unclear, preferred entry from the exterior, yet shied away from locating the door where the stone foundation was deepest (towards the southeast corner) a location where the entry door might have been larger, thus simplifying getting under the building; clearly, Savage the architect was keen to minimize the size of the access, which he succeeded brilliantly in doing!
+As a result, the opening he left is barely large enough for a full-sized adult to get through.
+Worse still, because the door is located where bedrock rises towards the sill plate, one has to enter it feet first, on the stomach, in order to be properly oriented once inside (the crawlspace floor deepens quickly once you are fully in, but as the ground falls away sharply, backing-in is necessary; plus, these matters have been further complicated by the more-recent addition of a cast-iron sewer pipe near the portal, with the effect of further constraining the act of entry).
+It's almost as if Savage felt he would never have to actually go down there himself.
+But of course, one does indeed have to get under the building, if only to access to the plumbing and electrical systems.
+I cursed that small, awkward entry point (door-less when I first moved in) through three-and-a-half decades of living otherwise quite comfortably in the Savage bungalow, because it turned getting under the building into a chore.
+And not least in emergency situations, such as when, in the dead of winter, in the middle of the night, a pipe under the building bursts due to a cold snap, and then has to be shut off, manually - something that actually happened during my first winter there.
+I subsequently had the plumbing system under the building reconfigured so there were shut-off valves within easy reach of the crawlspace door, in case something bad should happen in the middle of the night.

 Accessible Remoteness

-Alan Gowans, who wrote The Comfortable House: North American Suburban Architecture 1890 - 1930, notes that houses designed expressly to provide greater human comfort first arose in the new middle-class suburbs made possible by reliable forms of long distance transit (in the first instance, steam railroads in America).
-Later, electric streetcar networks, and then the longer electric Interurban rail-lines that linked dispersed regional centres into networks, began distributing these residential enclaves as suburbs on the periphery of urban regions across North America.
-In addition to homes suddenly incorporating novel provisions for enhanced creature comforts (like electric wiring, telephones, indoor plumbing, bathrooms, hot water, etc, all of which arrived in the blink of an eye) Gowans says that the existence of these rural enclaves also saw the birth of a new type of dwelling - one designed expressly for these more-rural locales, with their more-generous natural landscapes.
-In the Grange Road bungalow, I believe we can see an example of this new dwelling-type emerging, built well out in pristine countryside, with access to its relative remoteness enabled by a novel form of electric rapid transit.
+Alan Gowans, author of The Comfortable House: North American Suburban Architecture, 1890 - 1930, notes that houses designed expressly for greater human comfort first arose in the new middle-class suburbs made possible by reliable forms of long distance transit (by steam railroads in America).
+Later, electric streetcar networks, followed by the longer electric Interurban railways linking dispersed regional centres into networks, began distributing these residential enclaves as suburbs on the periphery of urban regions across North America.
+In addition to homes suddenly incorporating novel provisions for enhanced creature comforts (such as electric wiring, telephones, indoor plumbing, bathrooms, hot water, etc, which all arrived in the blink of an eye) Gowans says that these rural enclaves also gave rise to an entirely new form of dwelling - one designed expressly for more-rural locales, with more-generous natural landscapes than the standards in cities.
+In the Grange Road bungalow, I think we see an example of this new dwelling-type emerging, built well out in pristine countryside, with access to its relative remoteness enabled by a novel form of electric rapid transit.

 ![]() |